 For the crumb mixture:

-- Add the vegan butter and cut in until the mixture resembles crumbs.
+- Add the dairy-free butter and cut in until the mixture resembles crumbs.

 - Remove 1/2 cup of the crumb mixture and put in a small bowl.
 Add the peanuts and set aside for the topping.